nearform/react-browser-hooks/docs/guide.md

 <button onClick={fs.toggle}>{fs.fullScreen ?
 'Close' : 'Open'}</button>
 ```

-The object returned has the following functions:

-- toggle()
-- open()
-- close()

-It also has the following properties:
+Parameters:
+- element (object): optional useRef() React hook returned object (defaults to document element)
+- callback (function): optional callback function

+Returns an object containing:
+- toggle (function): toggles full screen mode
+- open (function): opens full screen mode
+- close (function): closes full screen mode
-- fullScreen: whether in full screen mode or not
+- fullScreen (boolean): whether in full screen mode or not
-- info: some information as to why we are in fullScreen (browser specific)
+- info (object): some information as to why we are in fullScreen (browser specific)
-    - lastRequest: the request made to enter/exist fullscreen
+    - lastRequest (string): the request made to enter/exist fullscreen
-    - lastEvent: the event raised
+    - lastEvent (string): the event raised
-    - reason: the reason why, if in fullScreen mode
+    - reason (string): the reason why, if in fullScreen mode

 A callback can be passed into the hook, which is called when the fullScreen property changes.